 This week, 3-9 September 2017, is Migraine Awareness Week.
-It made us reflect on a call from an employer we had recently about a female employee.
+It made us reflect on a call from an employer we had recently helped with a female employee.
 She was absent from work because of a migraine for the third time in a month.
 His reaction of “it’s only a headache” made us reflect on migraines and the reality for some people.
 Claiming to have a migraine is one of the most popular excuses for “pulling a sickie” from work.
 A recent YouGov poll of 2,105 people found 15% of workers who admitted to making up illness to get a day off work used migraine as their excuse.
 The fact that people fake migraines puts real sufferers in a difficult position.
 Some employees say they fear they won’t be believed if they phone in sick with a migraine.
-Statistics provided for Migraine Awareness Week show that 1 in 7 people are affected by migraine.
+Migraine Awareness Week statistics show that 1 in 7 people are affected by migraine.
 Migraine is the 6th highest cause worldwide of years lost due to disability.
 In the UK there are more people who suffer from migraine than with diabetes, epilepsy and asthma combined.
 Over 6 million people suffer with a resulting loss of over 25 million working days.
-An estimated cost to […]
+An estimated cost to the economy of […]

 The Bradford Factor is a method of managing and controlling frequent short term absence.
 This kind of absence is, in our experience, the most disruptive kind of absence for a company to have to deal with.
 Download our Fact Sheet now to learn more about how the Bradford Factor might work in your Company.
 Fact Sheet – The Bradford Factor Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.